-When we say "Rose Pests," we're not necessarily talking about those pesky visitors like your husband, kids, or Rover who come trapsing up the path to interrupt right when you're deep in the middle of your garden, basking in the sanctuary of blossoms.
+When we say "Rose Pests," we're not necessarily talking about those pesky visitors like your husband, kids, or the neighbors dog who come trapsing up the path to interrupt right when you're deep in the middle of your garden, basking in the sanctuary of blossoms.

 No, what we're really referring to are those little bitty black bugs that mar your treasured blooms or the funny looking crust that showed up a couple weeks ago.
-Some of these rose pests are no more than an annoyance, while others can literally kill your plant, which would be a real shame.
+Some of these rose pests are no more than an annoyance, while others can literally kill your plant.
 So it's a good thing to be able identify and handle these rose pests when they're encountered.
 Most pests require only an insecticide spray to handle, so if caught early, you should have no trouble controlling and even eradicating these little invaders.
 On the other hand, we would also like to find you some organic solutions as it's good to think about the environment.
 We'll add those as we can.

 So use the list below to determine which rose pest you're dealing with and how to handle it.